Out of the Blue (1979 TV series)

-Out of the Blue is an American fantasy sitcom that aired on ABC during the fall of 1979.
+Out of the Blue is an American fantasy sitcom that aired on ABC from September 9 to December 16, 1979.
 It is chiefly notable as having featured a Mork & Mindy crossover, and for the debate surrounding its status as a spin-off of Happy Days.

 Production

-The series starred Jimmy Brogan as Random, an angel-in-training who is assigned to live with (and act as guardian angel for) a suburban Chicago family (led by a single mom played by Dixie Carter), as well as work as a high school teacher.
-The series debuted on September 9, 1979, but it got poor ratings against 60 Minutes on CBS (the #1 show on TV that year) and Disney on NBC.
+The series stars Jimmy Brogan as Random, an angel-in-training who is assigned to live with (and act as guardian angel for) a suburban Chicago family (led by a single mom played by Dixie Carter), as well as work as a high school teacher.
+The series debuted on September 9, 1979, but it received poor ratings against 60 Minutes on CBS (the #1 show on TV that year) and Disney on NBC.
 With only seven episodes aired, ABC pulled Blue, as well as fellow freshman sitcom A New Kind of Family, after their October 21 airings.
 Five more episodes were produced, but only one ever aired on ABC (on December 16) before Out of the Blue was canceled.